MarionMcG/Python-Project-2018/README.md

      <b>P Value:</b> 0.0000000843</td></tr>
  </table>

 * The most statistiallly significant correlation is between Petal Length and Petal width measurements.
 These measurements provide the highest correlation coefficient (0.9628) and the highest r-squared value (0.9269).
-The p-value, also indicates that the probability of no relationship between these variables is 5.78 x 10^-86, which I rounded to zero above.
+The p-value, also indicates that the probability of no relationship between these variables is (5.78 x 10^-86), which I rounded to zero above.

 * P-values indicate that all scatter diagrams except Sepal Length and Sepal Width, have a statistically significant realtionship (p < 0.05).

 * Despite having good p-values, some of these sets have low r-squared values.
 These are the Sepal Width vs. Petal Length and Sepal Width vs. Petal Width relationships.
 This suggests that even though there is a statistically significant relationship, the equations of the line of best fit would not be a good model in these cases.

 * While data scientists often employ different methods of linear regression than I did here, they often arrive at very similar equations to model the relationship between measurements.
-Comparing my work to their allowed me to identify a very simple mathematical error in my own calculations.
+Comparing my work to theirs allowed me to identify a very simple mathematical error in my own calculations.

 * Petal Length and Petal Width measurements appear to provide the most clear differences between species.
 Setosa has length less than 2 cm and width less than 1cm.
 Virginica has length between 4.5 and 7cm and width between 1.5 and 2.5cm approximately.
 Versicolor has length between 3 and 5cm and width between 1 and 2cm.
 While there is some overlap bettwen Virginica and Versicolor, these measurements could form the basis for identifying species from measurements.